gatein/gatein-portal/README.txt

 * PACKAGING:
 *****************

-* mvn install -Ppkg-tomcat
-** Creates a Tomcat delivery in packaging/pkg/target/tomcat/ ** Creates compressed archives in packaging/pkg/target/target
+* mvn install -Ppkg-tomcat -Dexo.projects.directory.src=//Full Path to the the root of gatein portal ** Creates a Tomcat delivery in packaging/pkg/target/tomcat/ ** Creates compressed archives in packaging/pkg/target/target

-* mvn install -Ppkg-jbossas
-** Creates a JBossAS delivery in packaging/pkg/target/jboss/ ** Creates compressed archives in packaging/pkg/target/target
+* mvn install -Ppkg-jbossas -Dexo.projects.directory.src=//Full Path to the the root of gatein portal ** Creates a JBossAS delivery in packaging/pkg/target/jboss/ ** Creates compressed archives in packaging/pkg/target/target